-According to the research of the FSI at the U.S. State Department, the “easiest” and “difficult” languages for English speakers are the ones usually requiring 600 hours and 2200 hours, respectively, of classwork for minimal proficiency.
+According to the research of the FSI at the U.S. State Department, the “easiest” and “difficult” languages for English speakers usually require 600 hours and 2200 hours, respectively, of classwork for minimal proficiency.

-Obviously, the word “easiest” and “difficult” is quite a relative term since a majority of language learners find all languages challenging to master.
+The word “easiest” and “difficult” is quite a relative term since most language learners find all languages challenging to master.

 Table of Contents